stagrunner/rowanjwilson/index.md

 published: true
 ---

+*Don't have time for the whole song & dance?
+A static .pdf of my resume can be found [HERE](https://rowanjwilson.com/).*

 **Rowan "Stag" Wilson** is a digital artist, content creator, and community/social media manager in the Central New York area.
 He is a grizzled ancient of the digital age and boasts over a decade of experience in the creation/curation of online communities (and their social media!).
 He specializes in building presences in the gaming space and takes great pride in assisting in the creation of progressive, LGBT-centric spaces.

 In addition to his auspicious work in community & social media management, Rowan boasts an affinity for digital art and web design.
 Though he's chosen to focus his career on the people *behind* web sites rather than the sites themselves, he still enjoys making time to tinker and create websites.